This page refers only to upgrading a Quasar UI v1 app (with Vue 2) to a Quasar UI v2 one (with Vue 3).

 - You will then have to port the old logic by using the SSR middleware files, which should be really easy (since you’ll end up copy-pasting most of the old code into the middleware files).

-- Review quasar.conf.js > ssr properties.
+- Review quasar.config.js > ssr properties.
 Most of the old props have been removed and replaced by new ones.

 Also remember that the files that you create in the